tatv-dev/gshop_nestjs/src/shared/application/validators/README.md

 2. **Add custom validators for special cases**: Only create custom validators for business-specific validations (like `@ArrayNoDuplicates()`).

-3. **Always include receivedValue**: This helps users understand what they sent incorrectly.
+3. **Always include value**: This helps users understand what they sent incorrectly.

 4. **Use consistent message key format**: All validation errors use `validation_error.<specific_error>` format.